guyradford/engineering-codetest-php/readme.md

 Original [readme.md](readme-old.md)

 This project is clearly just a small standalone section of what would be a much more complete project.
-For example there is no config, auto-wiring, no entry point for Http requests ect.
-I have kep all my work within that spirit.
+For example there is no config, auto-wiring, no entrypoint for Http requests ect.
+I have kept all my changes within that spirit.

 As was stated this exercise is the proverbial 'piece of string'.
-Therefore, have completed some of the more important refactoring, but this is by no means all the required refactoring.
-I have included a list of actions taken, a list of project observations, and a ToDo list of what i would do next...
-I doubt this list ill be complete either.
+Therefore, have completed some of the more important refactoring, but this is by no means all the refactoring required.
+I have included a list of actions taken, a list of project observations, and a ToDo list of what I would do next...
+I doubt any of these lists are complete either.

 I have broken this document into sections:

 **Observations** - This is a simple list of things I spotted, things todo, questions etc.
-This list was in continue use throughout the project.
-I then crossed off item I completed.
+The list was updated continuously throughout the project.
+I have crossed off items I completed.

-**Actions Taken** - This list is the order i did change to the project, it will vaguely match the commit history, however the commit history is not quite such a linear path.
+**Actions Taken** - This list is the order I did changes to the project, it will vaguely match the commit history, however the commit history is not quite such a linear path.

-**ToDo** - This is a list of know items that still need to be address, questions to answer and future improvements.
+**ToDo** - This is a list of known items that still need to be address, questions to answer and future improvements.